 - I can’t say enough about these homemade gluten free cheese crackers!
 They are buttery with flaky layers, crispy, and full of sharp cheddar cheese flavors!
 They taste like the real thing!!

-- This dough is really good for using cookie cutters!
+- This dough is particularly well-suited for use with cookie cutters!
 I used my small star cookie cutter to make some star-shaped crackers, too!

 - This dough is not that sticky, so it is easy to work with!

-I also have a delicious gluten free sourdough discard crackers recipe to try if you love to make crackers!
+I also have delicious recipes for Gluten-Free Sourdough Crackers and Seed Crackers if you love to make crackers!

 I just made your Gluten Free Cheez It Crackers-they’re fabulous!
 They’re ridiculously easy to make and taste even better than the original non-gf ones.
 I’ll be making them often.